greg-kennedy/Sudoku/README.md

 * render.pl - Renders a Sudoku Puzzle to a .png image.
 Clues are given in a solid computer typeface, while user moves are styled as a light pen/pencil mark.

 ## License
-Released under Perl Artistic 2.0, see LICENSE for full details.
+Released under Perl Artistic 2.0, see [LICENSE.md](./LICENSE.md) for full details.